auser/beehivetalk-at-lonestar-ruby-conference-10/about_beehive/2_what.md

 * Extensible
 * Distributed
 * Written in ruby, bash, c and erlang
-* Tested and running at AT&T interactive
+* 3-devs AT&T interactive + open-source collaborators